kartikeyarai7/Budget-Manager/README.md

 # Budget-Manager
-Using React to make an expense recorder which accounts for income and expenses
+Using React to make an budget management application which accounts for income and expenses, history of transactions and net balance remaining.
+Used context api for sharing among components